SFDO-Community-Sprints/CumulusCI/docs/dev.md

 meets its needs.
-Two aliases, `production`, and `preproduction`, are defined for this purpose, because in many cases a development flow like `dev_org` or `install_beta` will want to utilize a _different_ resolution strategy than a production flow like `ci_master` or `install_prod`.
+Two aliases, `production`, and `preproduction`, are defined for this purpose, because in many cases a development flow like `dev_org` or `install_beta` will want to utilize a _different_ resolution strategy than a production flow like `ci_packaging` or `install_prod`.

 By default, both `production` and `preproduction` use the